 Related post: Coronavirus in Costa Rica

-Costa Rica General Safety Issues
+Costa Rica Safety Issues – General Information

 Costa Rica is located in Central America, bordered on the north by Nicaragua and the south by Panama.
-Costa Rica is governed by a democracy and is a peaceful neutral county.
+Costa Rica is governed by a democracy and is a peaceful neutral country.
 All military was abolished in 1948, and ticos are insanely proud of their commitment to peace.
 It’s by far the safest of all the countries in Central America.

 In addition, one of Costa Rica’s main sources of income is from the tourist industry- they have spent millions of dollars to develop an infrastructure that is attractive to foreign tourists.
 It’s not in the country’s best interest for the country not to be safe and welcoming to tourists, so the vast majority of locals want to keep tourists safe and happy.